The full cycle of

 Global PHEM Network

-Ensuring operational knowledge crosses borders so no emergency response team solves a problem someone else has already solved.
+The Lab ensures operational knowledge crosses borders so no PHEM team solves a problem that another country has already solved.

 Cross-border knowledge exchange and communities of practice